 Simply pop it in the oven again, preheated at 350˚F, for about 200 minutes, or until completely warm and bubbly.

 - Oven Roasted Sweet Potatoes

 - Scalloped Potatoes

 - You can make a sublayer of ham for a nice surprise and make this casserole a full meal.

-- If you will have some leftover spuds, turn them into Hash Browns.
+- Also, if you will have some leftover spuds, turn them into Hash Browns.

-- Also, for a spicier kick, simply add some jalapenos.
+- For a spicier kick, simply add some jalapenos.